-Neuro-Gen High Performance Neuro-feedback (HPN) is based on the principle that electrical activity in the brain can be non-invasively measured, and poorly functioning or maladaptive "stuck patterns" can be disrupted by automatically feeding back to the patient slightly modified signals.
+Neuro-Gen High Performance Neurostimulation (HPN) is based on the principle that electrical activity in the brain can be non-invasively measured, and poorly functioning or maladaptive "stuck patterns" can be disrupted by automatically feeding back to the patient slightly modified signals.
 Preliminary studies show the HPN technique to be remarkably effective in treating Traumatic Brain Injury in NFL players.
+(The HPN device is sometimes called a form of neurofeedback, but since the device originates the feedback rather than the patient, some practitioners say it does not meet the definition of neurofeedback and is better called neurostimulation).

 These stuck patterns can be thought of as idle-loops in which different parts of the brain (the cortex and the thalamus) engage in a non-productive hand-shake back and forth which diverts neuronal function from the processing activities that the cortex should normally be engaged in.
 These idle-loops can be viewed as "spinning your mental wheels without getting traction".